Welcome to the True Dialogue Restorative Justice Centre

 Objective #3

-Provide culturally relevant restorative justice services in response to the TRC Restorative Justice Calls to Action and the Alberta Court of Justice Indigenous Justice Strategy.
+Facilitate restorative justice processes that honour traditional ways of knowing and skillful practice in response to the TRC Restorative Justice Calls to Action and the Alberta Court of Justice Indigenous Justice Strategy.